course-details-portlet

 Compulsory activities:

-The assessment is as follows:
+The exam assignment is as follows:

-The assessment scale will be through the letter grade scale A-F, where the grades A-E means pass, and F means failed.
+The assessment scale will be through the letter grade scale A-F, where the grades A-E means pass, and F means failed

 Specific conditions